 All of these circumstances in her life lead her to try to win back Ashley once again, which gains her not only the disgust of the whole town but Rhett's anger as well.
 Which, in turn, leads to him forcing her to dress up "as what she is" and attend alone Melanie's party.

 And so she appears dressed in all red and a rather scandalous neckline.
 And for once, she feels naked.
 Everyone can see her shame through that dress.
 She is being slut-shamed; paraded for everyone to witness her crimes.

 Her marriage is crumbling, her friends are repudiating her (except sweet Melanie) and she's spiraling out of control.
 The last blow that will make her crumble will be the death of her only child and the almost immediate death of Melanie.

-After this she swaps, once again, all her lush dresses for the sober black of mourning.
-I particularly like the inclusion of the high neck, that visually underlines the idea that she's chocking in her own life.
+After this, she swaps, once again, all her lush dresses for the sober black of mourning.
+I particularly like the inclusion of the high neck, which visually underlines the idea that she's chocking in her own life.